-Happy sleepy campers, counselor, and youth leader after swim day at Tilden Outdoor Camp in Berkeley
+Teen youth leader with campers at Tilden Outdoor Camp in Berkeley

-Our Youth Leadership Program gives teens ages 11–17 the chance to build real-world leadership skills, mentor younger campers, and create lasting memories—all while having a blast outdoors.
+Monkey Business Camp’s Youth Leadership Program in Berkeley gives teens ages 11–17 the chance to build real-world leadership skills, mentor younger campers, and create lasting memories — all while having a blast outdoors.
 With hands-on experience, coaching, and mentorship, this is where future camp counselors and community leaders begin their journey.

 Start Your Leadership Journey